rluke2020/DS2022/README.md

 # DS2022

-This repo is for academic data science projects for Mzuni.
+This repo is for academic data science projects for Mzuzu university, Malawi.
 Mostly about python and R